English Literature BA

 UCAS code: Q306

 In your first year, all students take the core module Renaissance to Revolution worth 40 credits.
-The remaining 80 credits can be used on modules from the list of optional English modules listed below, all 20 credits.
+The remaining 80 credits can be used on modules from the list of optional English modules listed below, all worth 20 credits.

 Core modules: